-How Does the Diaphragm Muscle Help You Breathe?
+How Does the Diaphragm Muscle Work?
+Watch This Video

 Where is the diaphragm muscle in the body?